 These investments align with the companies’ social and environmental charters.
 They also are smart business moves that extend the reach of their brands, incubate new ideas and collaborations, and diversify business risk beyond their core industries and product lines.

 5. Women will rise in the social enterprise economy.

 In my book published last September, “Rise Up: How to Build a Socially Conscious Business,” I predicted that over the next decade, a combination of purpose-driven social enterprise and the market-shifting effects of social technology would lead to advancements for women in the marketplace.

 I now believe these will be accelerated into 2018 with major and measurable gains for women in the workplace, thanks in part to the #MeToo movement.

 Society now has the momentum that will embolden women and cause corporations to make significant changes to workplace policies, close the gender wage gap, and achieve parity in senior management and corporate boards.
 If you’re looking for proof that this might just happen, look no further than General Motors — yes, General Motors!
 Led by CEO Mary Barra, its board is made up of 50 percent women.
 I’d say it’s about time.

 What are your predictions for social enterprise and corporate social responsibility in 2018?

 Russ Stoddard is the founder and president of Oliver Russell, a public benefit corporation in Boise that builds brands for purpose-driven companies whose products, services and business models benefit society.
+He’s also cofounder of Humanista, a social impact lab and consulting firm with offices in the US and Europe.
 He’s a leader in the certified B Corporation community — the new classification of companies that use the power of business to solve social and environmental issues.
 His book, “Rise Up: How to Build a Socially Conscious Business,” was published in September 2017.
 Find out more at russstoddard.com.